tailscale/tmemes/README.md

 - [ ] (jenny) support toggling sort order in the frontend
 - [ ] (jenny) support showing memes per creator
 - [ ] (mjf) support long polling to refresh the UI, like a websocket or SSE
+- [ ] (mjf) render timestamps on the browser so they show the user's local time.